llvm/llvm-project/libcxx/docs/index.rst

 and compatibility across various systems.
 The library's extensive test suite and rigorous quality assurance process have made it a top choice for platform providers looking to offer their users a robust and efficient C++ Standard Library.

-As an open-source project, libc++ benefits from a vibrant community of contributors who work tirelessly to improve the library and add new features.
+As an open-source project, libc++ benefits from a vibrant community of contributors who work together to improve the library and add new features.
 This ongoing development and support ensure that libc++ remains at the forefront of C++ standardization efforts and continues to meet the evolving needs of C++ developers worldwide.